Skip to content

 The deployment loop is the one you already knew from DevOps: code changes, tests run, an image is built and scanned, it ships to a cluster, and monitoring watches it. git push to running pod, automated end to end.
 If this were a normal web service, that loop would be the whole story.

-The model loop is the one that makes it MLOps: data changes, drift is detected, a challenger is trained and tracked, and it's promoted only if it beats the champion — with no code change and no image rebuild (a rollout restart, or the next pod cycle, moves the pods onto the new model).
-This is the loop a plain web app doesn't have, and building it is the reason the last five parts existed.
-The two loops meet at exactly one place: the running FastAPI service, which is both "the latest deployed code" and "the current production model."
-Deploy the code through one loop; promote the model through the other.
+The model loop is the one that makes it MLOps: data changes, drift is detected, a challenger model is trained and tracked, and it's promoted only if it beats the champion.
+There's no code change and no image rebuild: a rollout restart, or the next pod cycle, moves the pods onto the new model.
+This is the loop a plain web app doesn't have, and building it is why the second half of this series existed.
+The two loops meet in exactly one place: the running FastAPI service, which is both "the latest deployed code" and "the current production model."
+You deploy code through one loop; you promote a model through the other.

 Two loops sharing the running service: the deployment loop (code to image to cluster) and the model loop (data to drift to retrain to promote)